Ponsonby Peacocke: Later life

 After a period in Madeira, the Peacockes immigrated to New Zealand from England in 1858 and founded a strong and continuing lineage in New Zealand and Australia.
 After a short stay in the province of Canterbury they moved to Auckland in 1859.
 By 1860, Peacocke had bought some land near the Pensioner Settlement of Howick, East Tāmaki, and remained settled there for the rest of his life.
 In 1860–1861 he was on the Auckland jury list as a retired field officer living at East Tāmaki.

 When the New Zealand Wars broke out in the Waikato, Major Peacocke, as an ex-military officer, offered his services to the Government.
 He was given the rank of Lt.
 Colonel and command of the 3rd battalion of the Auckland Militia, during the Invasion of the Waikato.
-He commanded the district extending from Wairoa South to Otahuhu, a line which at the beginning of the war was practically "the front", defended by Galloway's and St. John's redoubts.
+He commanded the district extending from Wairoa South to Ōtāhuhu, a line which at the beginning of the war was practically "the front", defended by Galloway's and St. John's redoubts.

 After the war, in 1865, Colonel Peacocke (or Ponsonby as he was called) turned his attention to politics.
 He represented the Pensioner Settlements electorate on the Auckland Provincial Council from 2 November 1865 to 7 September 1869.
 He was a member of the provincial executive council in May 1867.
 He was called to the Legislative Council on 8 May 1866 and attended several sessions of Parliament in Wellington, where he became known as a polished and effective speaker.
 He served as Commissioner of Crown Lands between 1867 and 1868.
 He continued to be a member of the Legislative Council, but his membership lapsed due to non-attendance and his final date of membership is the same as his death date.

 Isabella Peacocke died on 12 March 1872 and Stephen Peacocke died just over two months later at Howick on 29 May 1872.
 They are both buried in All Saints Churchyard, Howick, New Zealand.
 The headstone over their grave reads: "In death they were not divided".